Tapping into new audiences is an incredibly effective way to grow your website traffic—and hreflang tags can make it much easier.

 Create a Content Map and Plan

-Start by doing a site audit to map out what you have already done to target new languages or regions.
+Start by doing a site audit to map out where you’ve already implemented hreflang tags.
 Include your existing content and any pages you have already translated.

 Next, check your analytics and see who else is visiting your website, where they’re from, and the language settings in their browsers.
-Making decisions based on audiences already finding your site will help your changes have a larger impact.
+Making decisions based on audiences already finding your site helps enhance implementation.

-Decide if your entire site needs to be shown in alternate languages.
-Would it be enough to have your home page or just your contact information and your footer changed?
-This can help you decide where to focus your time and resources.
+Finally, decide if displaying your entire site in alternate languages is essential.
+Is it enough to simply change your homepage?
+Or perhaps you could get away with adapting your contact information and your footer?
+Narrowing it down helps you decide where to focus your time and resources.

 Language and Country Codes